usaid-cs/yesterday-i-learned/random.md

 - The last courses in a Chinese cuisine are usually the ones they also pack up and let you bring home.
 - Home alarm monitoring service (the thing that calls your house when someone breaks in) is useless.
 Thieves usually leave in 5-10 minutes.
 Phone calls start at 5 minutes.
 - Mr Rohit's advice to reading code is to try to understand it.
-- Raichu7 claims that suicide is illegal in England, only because police can only enter private property without a warrant if they have reason to believe a crime is being committed.
 - No one ever said the protagonists in Rick and Morty are the same Rick and Morty every episode, but the story so far has been consistent, even though [the default universe is no longer C-137](http://rickandmorty.wikia.com/wiki/Dimension_C-137).
 - [Tabling](https://en.wikipedia.org/wiki/Table_%28parliamentary_procedure%29) means "place on the side of the table" aka halt consideration in the US, or "lay on the table" aka begin consideration for everywhere else in the world.
 (Clarke)
 - [Ted](https://en.wikipedia.org/wiki/Ted_Cruz) is Calgarian.
 His names are also "Rafael Edward", Ted being short for Edward.
 To run for presidency, one must either be born in America, or one parent must be American.